IshaParanjpe/IshaParanjpe/README.md

 ### 🚀 About Me
 Hello!
-I'm Isha Paranjpe, a junior data scientist based in Mumbai, India.🌆 I'm always curious and eager to learn, especially when it comes to data science, history, space and sports.
+I'm Isha Paranjpe, a junior data scientist based in Mumbai, India.
+I'm always curious and eager to learn, especially when it comes to data science, history, space and sports.
 I love diving into real-life problems and finding creative solutions.